Willie Geist: Career

 Geist began his career as an editor and producer for CNN Sports Illustrated and subsequently as a field producer and reporter for CNN Sports, where he covered the Super Bowl, the NCAA Final Four, and The Masters.

 Geist began substituting as a co-host on MSNBC's 6–9 a.m. morning time slot almost immediately after Don Imus was fired in late April 2007.
 He was named permanent co-host of Morning Joe, along with Joe Scarborough and Mika Brzezinski, in September 2007.
 In late July 2009, Geist began hosting his own 30-minute program, Way Too Early with Willie Geist, which aired at 5:30 a.m. immediately before Morning Joe on MSNBC.
 In 2010, he began substituting for Matt Lauer as host of the Today Show and as the show's newsreader.
 In 2012, Geist became an official co-host of Today and left Way Too Early.
 In 2016, he was made solo-host of the new Sunday Today that launched in April.
 Geist has contributed to NBC Sports and NBC News's coverage of every Olympic Games since 2010.

 Geist solo anchored NBC's hours-long coverage of the Orlando nightclub shooting on the morning of June 12, 2016.
 He was on the air for seven successive hours in an NBC News Special Report that aired across the United States.
 Geist and Sunday Today earned the prestigious Edward R. Murrow Award for similar coverage on August 4, 2019, the morning after mass shootings in El Paso, Texas, and Dayton, Ohio.

-In addition to his political interviews on Morning Joe during the week, Geist has earned a reputation on Sunday Today as a well-regarded long-form profile interviewer.
+Podcast

 Geist hosts the popular Sunday Sitdown podcast, which features the full-length, unedited versions of his Sunday Today television profile interviews.